 Heather Staker is a Senior Research Fellow at the Clayton Christensen Institute and one of the world’s foremost experts on K-12 blended learning.
 She is widely recognized for her work identifying and defining the most common models of blended learning and continues to contribute to the national dialogue on education reform.

-Her work at the Institute includes the seminal paper “The rise of K-12 blended learning,” an assessment of 40 of the most prominent blended learning programs in the U.S., as well as “Classifying K-12 blended learning,” a comprehensive analysis of the salient distinctions between blended learning models.
+Heather is the co-author of Blended: Using Disruptive Innovation to Improve Schools (San Francisco: Wiley, 2015).
+Her other research publications include the seminal paper “The rise of K-12 blended learning,” an assessment of 40 of the most prominent blended learning programs in the U.S., as well as “Classifying K-12 blended learning,” a comprehensive analysis of the salient distinctions between blended learning models.
 Her most recent paper, “Is K-12 blended learning disruptive?,” which she co-authored with Clayton M. Christensen and Michael B. Horn, makes predictions about the future of America’s classrooms.
 Her other research topics include competency-based learning, digital learning policy, and the expansion of high-speed broadband access.

 Heather testifies regularly at state legislative sessions and is a frequent keynote speaker and panelist at education conferences around the country.
 Her favorite assignment is training education leaders how to develop high-impact technology investments centered on high-quality blended learning.

 Prior to joining the Christensen Institute, Heather served under Governor Pete Wilson’s administration as a member of the California State Board of Education.
 She was a teaching fellow at Harvard College and a strategy consultant for McKinsey & Company.
 She graduated from Harvard College and received an MBA with distinction from Harvard Business School.
 She is the mother of five pre-K and elementary school students.